CSCS Exam Pass Rate 2026: The Hardest Fitness Certification Exam

 The CSCS is in a different league.
 It's designed for professionals working with athletes, not general fitness clients.

-Important 2030 change: Starting January 1, 2030, US candidates must hold a bachelor's degree from a CASCE-accredited program (currently only ~40 programs are accredited).
-International candidates have until 2036.
-Current CSCS holders are grandfathered in.
-If you're planning to get your CSCS and your degree is from a non-accredited program, taking the exam before 2030 is critical.
+Important 2030 change: Starting January 1, 2030, US candidates must hold a bachelor's degree from a CASCE-accredited program with a strength-and-conditioning concentration.
+International candidates have until January 2036.
+Anyone who earns the CSCS on or before December 31, 2029 is unaffected.
+If your degree is not from a CASCE-accredited program, sitting for the exam before 2030 protects your eligibility.

 CSCS Exam Format and Structure (2026)